-Bachelor of Science in Computer Information Systems – Entrepreneurship
+For information on the Bachelor of Science in Computer Information Systems in Management Science, click here.

 According to the 2014 Census Bureau* almost 90% of companies in this country had fewer than 20 workers.
 Over the past three decades, these small businesses have increasingly accounted for new jobs domestically.
 Entrepreneurs in today’s economy have opportunities unimaginable to previous generations as the barriers to building one’s own small business have become almost nominal.
 Yet, according to the Small Business Administration, approximately one-third of small businesses fail within their first two years.
 Why is this?
 A primary reason is lack of training and knowledge of technology and business-related concepts.